(Title Image: scarfolk.blogspot.co.uk)

 “No pyro, no party?”

-On paper, giving everyone access to low grade explosives isn’t the best idea, but fireworks come in different types, ranging from the sort of fireworks you can use in a back garden to more professional display-quality pyrotechnics.
+On paper, giving everyone access to low grade explosives isn’t the best idea – but fireworks come in different types, ranging from the sort of fireworks you can use in a back garden to more professional display-quality pyrotechnics.

 Fireworks seriously injure people every year.
 As far as I know there are no Wales-only statistics on this, but it’s said around 1,000 people are treated in the UK for fireworks-related injuries annually and about 50 of those cases will be classed as “serious”.
 Occasionally, people will die.
+There’s also a very real risk posed to animals, some of which may go into a shock-like state when exposed to loud bangs and explosions – though I’ve had dogs that have both been both bothered by fireworks and don’t care.

 The fireworks market in the UK is small (and presumably even smaller at a Welsh level) with total spending of around £15million a year.
 It’s much bigger in other countries, with anecdotal evidence suggesting the Dutch are the most enthusiastic users of fireworks in Europe.
 They’ve also endured the biggest tragedies – the most infamous being the Enschede disaster in 2000, which killed 23 people and injured almost 1,000.